FollyMaddy/RetroPie-Share/README.md

    - Other module-scripts that not have been added in this discription

-     These module-scripts are "as is" new and working or old and not working anymore depending on the linux distribution used
+     These module-scripts are "as is", new and working or old and not working anymore, depending on the linux distribution used

      My favorites and most up to date ones are :